 Study Skills Guide to Mastering Remote Learning

-The Center for Excellence in Teaching and Learning (CETL) study skills counselors are here to help you end spring 2020 successfully!
-We have put together this guide to help you take control of your remote learning and continue to achieve academic success.
+The Center for Excellence in Teaching and Learning (CETL) study skills counselors are here to help you achieve academic success!
+We have put together this guide to help you take control of your remote learning.
 If you would like a PDF version of this page, please refer to our Mastering Remote Learning Guide (PDF).

 One of the big differences of online courses compared to face-to-face courses is that you are more on your own.
 In online classes it may be harder to receive feedback.
 You will likely need to provide yourself with more structure and be more purposeful about finding support.
 Creating a realistic schedule therefore becomes critical, as does seeking connections with your learning partners including your classmates and friends.
 Of course, CETL is here to support you too.